-The student must be enrolled at Ritenour High School or in another A+ designated school by September 30 of the student’s sophomore year.
+The student must be enrolled at Ritenour High School or in another A+ designated school for any two of the four years prior to graduation.

-If a student withdraws or transfers from Ritenour High School after the beginning of their sophomore year, the student will not be considered eligible for the A+ Schools Program unless the student transfers to another A+ designated high school in the State of Missouri.
+If a student withdraws or transfers from Ritenour High School the student will not be considered eligible for the A+ Schools Program unless the student transfers to another A+ designated high school in the State of Missouri.

 Grade Point Average Requirement